cybex-gmbh/transmorpher/README.md

 TRANSMORPHER_DISK_VIDEO_DERIVATIVES=s3VideoDerivatives
 ```

-The standard disk configuration also provides 3 local disks, which can be used in for example development.
-Simply
-replace "s3" which "local", in your enviroment file.
+If you want to store your files locally instead, simply replace "s3" with "local" in your environment file:

 ```dotenv
 TRANSMORPHER_DISK_ORIGINALS=localOriginals